 Which Questions Should You Ask when Screening Tenants?

-Instead, here are some questions that you could ask your tenants.
-These question won’t violate the FHA!
+Instead, here are some questions that you could ask your tenants without being at risk of housing discrimination.
+These questions won’t violate the FHA!

 - When do you plan on moving in?